-Although there exist many more non-classical than classical singers, most scientific information on the singing voice is based on studies of voices trained in the Western classical tradition, perhaps because its relative uniformity throughout the world allows a comparison of results across the various independent studies contributing to a deeper understanding of this single style.
-A broader understanding of the singing voice has to involve investigating the acoustics of many non-classical styles, and some contributions have been made already on styles as diverse as pop (Schutte and Miller, 1993; Doskov et al., 1995; Thalén and Sundberg, 2001; Borch and Sundberg, 2002), Broadway/musicals (Thalén and Sundberg, 2001; Stone et al., 2003), country & western (Burns, 1986; Stone et al., 1999; Sundberg et al., 1999; Cleveland et al., 2001), jazz and blues (Thalén and Sundberg, 2001), Estonian folk (Ross, 1992), belting (Estill et al., 1994), and overtone singing (Bloothooft et al., 1992; Klingholz, 1993; Lindestad et al., 2001; Van Tongeren, 2002).
+Although there exist many more nonclassical than classical singers, most scientific information on the singing voice is based on studies of voices trained in the Western classical tradition, perhaps because its relative uniformity throughout the world allows a comparison of results across the various independent studies contributing to a deeper understanding of this single style.
+A broader understanding of the singing voice has to involve investigating the acoustics of many nonclassical styles, and some contributions have been made already on styles as diverse as pop (Schutte and Miller, 1993; Doskov et al., 1995; Thalén and Sundberg, 2001; Borch and Sundberg, 2002), Broadway/musicals (Thalén and Sundberg, 2001; Stone et al., 2003), country and western (Burns, 1986; Stone et al., 1999; Sundberg et al., 1999b; Cleveland et al., 2001), jazz and blues (Thalén and Sundberg, 2001), Estonian folk (Ross, 1992), belting (Estill et al., 1994), and overtone singing (Bloothooft et al., 1992; Klingholz, 1993; Lindestad et al., 2001; Van Tongeren, 2002).

-The aim of the present investigation is to add three more styles to the breadth of investigated non-classical singing: klapa, ojkanje and tarankanje.
+The present investigation adds three more styles to the literature on acoustically investigated nonclassical singing: klapa, ojkanje, and tarankanje.
 These three very different styles all belong to the traditional music culture of Croatia.
-The relatively new klapa style (klapa = 'group of friends') originated in the 19th century in the Mediterranean part of Croatia (Dalmatia and Dalmatian islands), uses a Western European musical scale, and is usually performed a cappella with multiple parts in harmony, typically as soft, slow, serenade-like love songs (Rapanić, 1979; Ćaleta, 1997; Bezić, 1979).
-The tarankanje style is typical for the Istrian peninsula, the Kvarner islands and the Croatian Littoral; it uses the Istrian musical scale, which has six narrowly spaced tones impossible to transcribe in the Western musical notation system (Bonifačić, 2001); it accompanies dance and is sung for a large part as strings of meaningless syllables (e.g. tanana) that can blend with or replace local wind instruments (Bonifačić, 1996).
-The ancient ojkanje style (which is called dozivački among the singers who participated in this study), whose name refers to an oj-like syllable that is sung as a loud and tremolous 'wild howl' before and/or after a loud short text (Dobronić, 1915; Bezić, 1968; Marošević, 1994), uses narrow non-Western intervals and tends to be perceived by outsiders as shouting or non-music (Dobronić, 1915; Ćaleta, 1999; Marošević, 2004); it is distinctive for mountainous Croatia, i.e. the Dinaric region and the Dalmatian hinterland.
+The relatively new klapa style (klapa="group of friends") originated in the 19th century in the Mediterranean part of Croatia (Dalmatia and Dalmatian islands), uses a Western European musical scale, and is usually performed a cappella with multiple parts in harmony, typically as soft, slow, serenadelike love songs (Rapanić, 1979; Ćaleta, 1997; Bezić, 1979).
+The tarankanje style is typical for the Istrian peninsula, the Kvarner islands, and the Croatian Littoral; it uses the Istrian musical scale, which has six narrowly spaced tones impossible to transcribe in the Western musical notation system (Bonifačić, 2001); it accompanies dance and is sung for a large part as strings of meaningless syllables (e.g., tanana) that can blend with or replace local wind instruments (Bonifačić, 1996).
+The ancient ojkanje style [the singers who participated in this study call it dozivački, from the verb dozivati "call (loudly)"], whose name refers to an oj-like syllable that is sung as a loud and tremolous "wild howl" before and/or after a loud short text (Dobronić, 1915; Bezić, 1968; Marošević, 1994), uses narrow non-Western intervals and tends to be perceived by outsiders as shouting or nonmusic (Dobronić, 1915; Ćaleta, 1999; Marošević, 2004); it is distinctive for mountainous Croatia, i.e., the Dinaric region and the Dalmatian hinterland.

 The advantage of taking these three styles as the subject of investigation is that there exists a professional ensemble of folk singers that performs all of the three styles.
-Taking these singers as subjects for the present study allows us to reveal stylistic variation by analysing the intra-subject differences across the performances of the three styles, and factoring out any singer-specific characteristics.
+Taking these singers as subjects for the present study allows us to reveal stylistic variation by analyzing the intrasubject differences across the performances of the three styles and factoring out any singer-specific characteristics.